 So far we have written several pieces about Romany gipsies as their stories have popped up during our research when writing A Right Royal Scandal (On Special Offer right now, follow the highlighted link), which is the true story showing the family connection between the Romany community and the British royal family.

-Given the length of this post, we will be running the second part on Thursday.
-In today’s post we will simply recount Princess Victoria’s journal entries from exactly 180 years ago this week and on Thursday we will piece together more about the family she encountered and their Georgian origins.
+In this post, we will simply recount Princess Victoria’s journal entries from exactly 180 years ago this week and in the next, we will piece together more about the family she encountered and their Georgian origins.